nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 https://api.opentok.com/v2/project/{appId}/session/{sessionId}/stream/
 ```

-The response includes JSON data, which includes an `items` property, which is array containing layout information for streams in the session:
+The response includes JSON data, which includes an `items` property, which is an array containing layout information for streams in the session:

 ```json
 {